When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective

-\textbf{For practitioners.} This study clarifies the tasks that current LLM technologies can support more reliably, such as task planning, user interaction, and automatic report generation.
+\textbf{For developers.} This study clarifies the tasks that current LLMs can reliably support, such as task planning, user interaction, and automatic report generation.
 These tasks show stronger performance and lower implementation risks.
 The comparative analysis also indicates that many complex academic solutions are not yet ready for real-world use because of issues with latency, cost, and reliability.
 The results further point out important challenges in real-time processing and computational efficiency, giving developers a more realistic view of short-term priorities.
-To this end, practitioners can move forward in two directions.
+To this end, developers can move forward in two directions.
 First, they can apply LLMs in tasks that are already feasible, such as building more natural user interfaces, generating reports automatically, and supporting mission planning.
 These areas involve lower risks and can deliver practical value relatively quickly.
 Second, for tasks that are not yet suitable for deployment, developers can focus on researching and testing improvements.
-This includes integrating lighter models, developing smaller or domain-specific models, or combining LLMs with traditional UAV control systems.
-In this way, practitioners can benefit from the current capabilities of LLMs while also preparing step by step for more advanced applications in the future.
+This includes integrating lighter models~\cite{xu2024ondevicelanguagemodelscomprehensive}, developing smaller or domain-specific models, or combining LLMs with traditional UAV control systems~\cite{brunke2022safe}.
+In this way, developers can benefit from the current capabilities of LLMs while also preparing step by step for more advanced applications in the future.